bemasc/risav/draft-xu-risav.md

 ### With end-to-end IPsec {#conflict}

 When RISAV is used in transport mode, there is a risk of confusion between the RISAV AH header and end-to-end AH headers used by applications.
+(In tunnel mode, no such confusion is possible.)
 This risk is particularly clear during transition periods, when the recipient is not sure whether the sender is using RISAV or not.

-To avoid any such confusion, RISAV's transport mode uses a specialized RISAV-AH header.
-(In tunnel mode, no such confusion is possible.)
+To prevent any such confusion, RISAV's transport mode uses a distinctive Scope value in the Authentication Header.
+The receiving AS absorbs (and strips) all AH headers with this scope, and ignores those with any other scope, including ordinary end-to-end AH headers.

 ### With other SAV mechanisms